input-output-hk/mithril/docs/root/manual/developer-docs/nodes/mithril-aggregator.md

 :::info

-This is the node of the **Mithril Network** responsible for collecting individual signatures from the **Mithril Signers** and aggregate them into a multisignature.
+This is the node of the **Mithril Network** responsible for collecting individual signatures from the **Mithril Signers** and aggregate them into a multi-signature.
 The **Mithril Aggregator** uses this ability to provide certified snapshots of the **Cardano** blockchain.

 :::